monyarm/NovelVM/doc/docportal/use_novelvm/install_computer.rst

             Starting with ScummVM 2.6.0, ScummVM offers a portable mode.
 Instead of storing saved games, icons and screenshots in your user's directory, they are stored in the same folder as the ScummVM executable.

-            To run ScummVM in portable mode, create an empty file called ``scummvm.ini`` in the folder where you extracted the ScummVM zipfile.
+            To run ScummVM in portable mode, create an empty file called ``novelvm.ini`` in the folder where you extracted the ScummVM zipfile.

     .. tab-item:: macOS